Inspection outcome: Standards met

 Pharmacy context

 The pharmacy is in an office building in the centre of Wilmslow, Cheshire.
 It provides a private online prescribing service for patients through its website www.assuredpharmacy.co.uk.
-It operates using on-site and remote pharmacist independent prescribers.
-People do not access the pharmacy premises directly.
-The pharmacy supplies medicines for the treatment of erectile dysfunction, premature ejaculation and hair loss.
-It provides an online weight management service.
-It delivers medicines to people’s homes.
+It operates using on-site and remote pharmacist independent prescribers and its main activity is prescribing and supplying treatment for weight loss.
+The pharmacy dispenses private prescriptions written by the prescribers and arranges for a third-party courier to deliver the medicines to people’s homes.
+It also prescribes and supplies medicines for the treatment of erectile dysfunction, premature ejaculation and hair loss.

 Inspection summary findings